 Mix well.
 Dough is perfect when it is a little stretchy.
 Use the whisk to stretch it up to see.

-Heat oven to 180C (350F).
-Knead pepperkake mix into a dough – you might need a little more flour to prevent sticking.
+Heat oven to 180°C / 350°F. Knead pepperkake mix to warm a little; you might need a little more flour to prevent sticking.
 Take a portion and roll out with plenty of flour – thin for small decorations with crunch, a little thicker for bigger decorations or for softer cookies for eating.